cloudmesh-community/book/chapters/arch.md

 PC Computing refers to

-> an aera where consumers predominantly used personal computers to
+> an area where consumers predominantly used personal computers to
 > conduct their work.
 Such computers were mostly stand alone without
 > network as early networks were not available to consumers.

-### Intranet and ServerComputing
+### Intranet and Server Computing

-We refer to Intranet and ServerComputing as an environment in which
+We refer to Intranet and Server Computing as an environment in which

 > the computers are part of an private network, also called, intranet,
 > that is contained within an enterprise and later on also